merenlab/merenlab.org/data/micr-obs-future/index.md

 - competitive read recruitment with `anvi_run_hmms`, `anvi_run_kegg_kofams`, `anvi_run_ncbi_cogs`, `anvi_run_scg_taxonomy`
 - convert SAM -> BAM
 - profile BAM file to get anvi'o profiles
-- merge into single anvi'o profile
+- merge into a single anvi'o profile

 Since we now want to map our reads to the reference genomes, we need to not only specify the `samples_qc.txt` file, but also a `fasta.txt` file: